-- I have tried this with coconut sugar and it came out great, though not suitable for B.E.D. it was still perfect for a friends birthday.
+- I tried this with coconut sugar and came out great, though not suitable for B.E.D. it was perfect for a friend’s birthday.

-- This is a real treat for those on GAPS or transitioning into B.E.D (or at end of stage 2).
+- A treat for those on GAPS or transitioning into B.E.D (or at end of stage 2).

 - Combines okay with meat, not great, but okay.
-We’re all at different stages in our healing and this is one of those recipes to use your good judgment with.
+We’re all at different stages in our healing and this is one of those recipes to use your judgment.

 Bauman, E. and Marx, L. (2012).
 Flavors of Health.
 Penngrove, CA: Bauman College Press